Lolbass/decision-matrix-app/documentation/flow.md

 ### Scoring Options

-1. User selects scores for options against criteria
+1. User selects scores for options against criteria (1-10 scale)
 2. `useOptions` hook calls `setScore` from `optionCriteriaService`
-3. Score is saved to the database
+3. Score is saved to the database with validation (0-10 range)
-4. `useScores` hook recalculates total scores
+4. `useScores` hook recalculates weighted total scores
-5. Results view is updated with new calculations
+5. Results view is updated with new calculations and visualizations

 ## Component Interaction